mikey1977/Sorting-Algorithmsls/README.md

   1. Divide unsorted array into sorted and unsorted subarrays.
   2. Compare an element from the unsorted subarray with the sorted
-  3. Insert element from unsorted into correct position of sorted from right to left
+  3. Insert element from unsorted into correct position of sorted
-        a.  if unsorted is greater than unsorted, insert.
+        a.  if sorted is less than unsorted, insert at end of sorted.
-        b.  if unsorted is less than unsorted:
+        b.  if sorted is greater than unsorted:
             1.  save unsorted into memory
             2.  reassign sorted element to unsorted's position
             3.  reassign saved unsorted element to sorted's former position